GJakobi/archiver/README.md

 Archiver similar to .tar, .zip, .7z

 ## Usage:
-- Show all the commands.
+- List all the commands
 ```vina++ -h ```

 - Includes "file.txt" and "anotherFile.txt" in archive.vpp